 New Music from the Blue Ridge and Beyond

-Every month, our editors curate a playlist of new music, mainly focusing on independent artists from the South.
-In June we’re highlighting new tunes from the Wood Brothers, Lucinda Williams, and the Gaslight Anthem.
+Every month our editors curate a playlist of new music, mainly focusing on independent artists from the South.
+In December we’re highlighting new tracks from Kurt Vile and Future Islands, plus a Christmas tune from My Morning Jacket.

 Most people know Toadies as one-hit wonders who gave us the creepy alt-rock earworm “Possum Kingdom” back in the mid-90s.
 But down in Texas the band is a long-running institution, and the group’s streaming numbers are bound to get a bump from this gritty, growly cover of Kelly Clarkson’s mainstream hit “Since U Been Gone.”
 The cut comes from a new compilation called Texas Wild, which features notable artists from the Lone Star State covering each other’s tunes to benefit the Texas Parks and Wildlife Foundation. – J.F.

 My Morning Jacket

 My Morning Jacket has a holiday song for those feeling a little lonely during the festive season.
 “Feeling sorry for myself on Christmas Day/ Oh why do the holidays always make me feel this way?,” sings front man Jim James, while some E Street Band-style sax deepens the mood of the melancholy rock tune.
 The new track comes from an expanded reissue of the band’s “Happy Holiday!”
 EP, which drops on November 24. – J.F.